garagehive/garagehive.github.io/docs/garagehive-gsf-integration.md

       [Complete this form.](https://docs.google.com/forms/d/e/1FAIpQLSdKunTIs9KA2b-xQs2hjEPvhKTKfdLrNE86fOQLGKBqxrAXkQ/viewform){:target=" blank"}

    Alternatively, you can contact your local GSF Branch with your **GSF Account No.** and request your **System Integration Customer ID** directly from them.
-Use this [Finder](https://www.gsfcarparts.com/branches){:target=" blank"} to find your local branch.
+Use this GSF Branch [Finder](https://www.gsfcarparts.com/branches){:target=" blank"} to find your local branch.

 2. ##### New GSF Customer
    As a new GSF customer, you will need to contact your local GSF Branch to create an account and advise them that you would like a **System Integration Customer ID**.
-To find your local branch, use this [Finder](https://www.gsfcarparts.com/branches){:target=" blank"}.
+To find your local branch, use this GSF Branch [Finder](https://www.gsfcarparts.com/branches){:target=" blank"}.

 After getting the **System Integration Customer ID**, continue to [Linking GSF to Garage Hive System](#linking-gsf-to-garage-hive-system).